 Are inflatable kayaks safe?
-In this post, we will take a look at inflatable kayaks and discuss many of the questions surrounding safety.
+This post will look at inflatable kayaks and discuss safety questions.
 If you are interested in an inflatable kayak and safety is a concern, please stay tuned.

-The materials used and how well constructed the boat is, play a factor in how safe the kayak is.
-Also, water conditions play a factor in safety.
-Mind you, we are not talking about taking a pool toy on a raging river.
+The materials used and how well constructed the boat is play a factor in how safe the kayak is.
+Also, water conditions play a safety factor.
+We are not talking about taking a pool toy on a raging river.